-SUBPART 32.4 - ADVANCE PAYMENTS FOR NON-COMMERCIAL ITEMS (Revised March 29, 2016 through PROCLTR 16-06)
+SUBPART 32.4 - ADVANCE PAYMENTS FOR NON-COMMERCIAL ITEMS

-(e)(1) The approval authority is the DLA Acquisition Director.

-(2) The DLA Acquisition Director shall coordinate with the DLA Comptroller before advance payment authorization.
+- (e)(1) The approval authority is the DLA Acquisition Director. - (2) The DLA Acquisition Director shall coordinate with the DLA Comptroller before advance payment authorization.

 32.409 Contracting officer action.

 Contracting officers shall transmit their recommendation for approval or disapproval to the DLA Acquisition Contract and Pricing Compliance Division for submission to the approval authority.